AleoNet/snarkOS/README.md

 ### 2.2a Build from Crates.io

-We recommend installing snarkOS this way.
+We recommend installing snarkOS 1.1.4 way.
 In your terminal, run:

 ```bash
 cargo install snarkos